AzPepoze/Windows-Workspace-Shortcut/README.md

 This script allows you to easily switch and move windows between `Windows Workspaces` using Hotkeys.

 This project uses the [VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor) library.
 Thank you to the creators and contributors.
+This project uses the [win-10-virtual-desktop-enhancer library](https://github.com/sdias/win-10-virtual-desktop-enhancer) Icons.
+Thank you to the creators and contributors.

 ## ✨ Features ✨